 Have you heard of Hootsuite Academy?
-I recently discovered the software company’s array of educational offerings—including both free and paid social media courses.
+The software company offers an array of educational offerings—including both free and paid social media courses.

 Hootsuite Academy offers social media training for teams and individuals.
 The training regimens appear to be a smart brand extension and a deep dive into brand utility (that flawlessly connects back to the company’s core product).

 Standards Matter, In Social As In Life

 Hootsuite also offers professional certifications, in conjunction with the Mayo Clinic and Syracuse University.
 These partnerships sweeten the deal from the student’s point of view.
 Education is an investment of time and money; a bit of academic prestige can be a helpful motivator, and upon completion, a badge of honor.